ItsScottGuidi/FoundryVTT-RPi/README.md

 <br></br>
 <img width="1440" alt="Screenshot 2025-03-24 at 15 11 56" src="https://github.com/user-attachments/assets/600bf564-b959-42b7-840c-d9d9e4be0b6e" />
 <br></br>
 <p>Enter the subdomain you wish your foundry instance to be called.
-Select your domain, then service type as HTTP and the URL the local IP Address of your Pi along with the port number of your Foundry Instance which is 30000.</p>
+Select your domain, then service type as HTTP and the URL the local IP Address of your Pi along with the port number of your Foundry Instance which is 30000.
+So in my example the IP Address would be http://192.168.4.101:30000</p>
 <br></br>
 <img width="1440" alt="Screenshot 2025-03-24 at 15 22 04" src="https://github.com/user-attachments/assets/c5028f29-8e51-411b-9760-379908c0ea94" />
 <p>Now save your Tunnel.
 You should now be able to access Foundry VTT through your own unique URL.</p>